 Outdoor patio dining at Boston's restaurants starts the moment the weather turns warm - as early as April 1 when we're lucky - and there's no better place to experience the pleasure of an al fresco meal than along Newbury Street in the city's Victorian Back Bay neighborhood.

 Tucked between Newbury Street's famous designer boutiques and art galleries, outdoor dining areas in front of nearly every bistro and cafe/coffee bar give you ideal spots to people-watch, enjoy lunch or dinner, and bask in the sun at umbrella-topped tables.

 Should you make reservations?
-On sunny weekends, Friday and Saturday evenings, and around holidays, yes.
+On sunny weekends, Friday and Saturday evenings, and around holidays, definitely yes.
 Otherwise, unless you covet a table at a particular location, just stroll down Newbury Street and see what looks appealing.

 Settle into the comfy chairs under the rose-colored umbrellas at La Voile, and you can almost imagine you're in the South of France, especially when you taste the restaurant's authentic French and Mediterranean specialties prepared by the restaurant's chef, who in fact hails from southern France.

 The emphasis here is on the food - perfectly prepared and intended to be enjoyed at a leisurely pace.
 Surrounded by wrought iron rails, flower-filled planters, and delicious French cuisine and wine, you won't want to rush away.

 Favorites: The charcuterie platter, seared lobster with sweet pea risotto, grilled sea bass with lemon and olive oil

 261 Newbury Street | 617-587-4200 |

 Sonsie's glass front wall completely retracts.
 During warm weather, you get the benefits of al fresco dining without actually taking up space on the sidewalk.

 Front tables face directly onto Newbury Street, positioning you perfectly for prime people-watching.